opentech-ux/session-recorder-flutter/README.md

 }
 ```

-The `init()` method requires the `SessionRecordParams` object, which is the customizable configuration for the client.
+The `init()` method requires the `SessionRecorderParams` object, which is the customizable configuration for the client.

 There are some parameters to configure :